 The effect of Delta-8 on your general health hasn’t been well studied or supported by data.

-Many people have mentioned using Delta-8 in addition to their prescription drugs to treat depression and substance usage, primarily via social media posts.
-According to users, Delta-8 also can:
+People have talked about using Delta-8 along with their prescription drugs to treat depression and drug use, mostly through posts on social media.
+According to users, Delta-8 can also:

 Enhance mental health